Do I need to buy tickets to attend SWF events?

 What is the audience capacity at Festival venues?

-In line with current NSW Public Health regulations, the audience capacity at Carriageworks, City Recital Hall and Sydney Town Hall has been increased to 100% for Sydney Writers’ Festival events.
+In line with current NSW Public Health regulations, the audience capacity at Carriageworks, City Recital Hall, Riverside Theatres, The Concourse, Chatswood, Sydney Town Hall has been increased to 100% for Sydney Writers’ Festival events.
 Please note, in line with these regulations, there will not be physical distancing within the venues, and you will be seated directly next to, in front of and behind other patrons.
 If you have booked these tickets on behalf of other people, please share this information with them.

 Please be aware that when you attend a Festival event, you will be seated according to the NSW public health orders in place at the time of the event, not at the time of buying your ticket.
 You will be contacted directly if significant changes are made to your booking (this may include changes to venue capacity and seat allocations).
 Patrons must sit in their allocated seat as directed by venue management, including at free events.